MapleThunder/Portfolio/src/content/hero.md

 subtitleHighlight: "things for the web"
 ---

 Web Developer with a passion for learning.
-Based in Halifax.
+Based in Halifax, Nova Scotia.